hyperion-rt/hyperion/docs/setup/setup_conf.rst

     import numpy as np
     m.set_specific_energy_nu_frequencies(np.logspace(11., 16., 100))

-Photons are binned to the nearest frequency in log space.
+Photons are binned to the nearest of these frequencies in log space (so the supplied values act as bin centers).
 This works for all grid types, including AMR and Voronoi.

 ``specific_energy_nu`` can be retrieved like other grid quantities, as an array